Cyber attacks grow increasingly "reckless,' U.S. official says

-NEW YORK Other nations are increasingly employing cyber attacks without "any sense of restraint," a top U.S. cybersecurity official said on Friday, citing "reckless" behaviours that neither the United States nor the Soviet Union would have dared at the height of Cold War tensions.
+NEW YORK, Sept 7 Other nations are increasingly employing cyber attacks without "any sense of restraint," a top U.S. cybersecurity official said on Friday, citing "reckless" behaviors that neither the United States nor the Soviet Union would have dared at the height of Cold War tensions.

 Lawmakers failed this summer to overcome disputes over cybersecurity regulations for private firms such as utilities.

-Plunkett, head of the NSA's Information Assurance Directorate, the agency's cyber-defence arm, told a university audience that "we're starting to see nation-state resources and expertise employed in what we would characterize as reckless and disruptive, destructive behaviours."
+Plunkett, head of the NSA's Information Assurance Directorate, the agency's cyber-defense arm, told a university audience that "we're starting to see nation-state resources and expertise employed in what we would characterize as reckless and disruptive, destructive behaviors."

 Even during the Cold War, blocs of nations allied with the United States or with the Soviet Union worked to undermine each other, but still operated with a sense of restraint, she said.